Learn more about common injection moulding defects and how to redesign your parts to avoid them.

 How to prevent short shots

 - Consider redesigning the mould.
-With wider gates or channels, the molten plastic will have better flow through the mould design.
+The molten plastic will have better flow through the mould design with wider gates or channels.

 - Choose a less viscous plastic.

-- Add more vents to the mould, as these allow any trapped air to escape.
+- Add more vents to the mould, allowing any trapped air to escape.